|Born:||September 26, 1980||Draft:||1999 Canucks, #3 Overall|

 |Known For:||The Cycle Game||Shoots:||Left|

 Henrik Lars Sedin (born 26 September 1980) is a Swedish former professional ice hockey centre who played 18 seasons in the National Hockey League (NHL) for the Vancouver Canucks, from 2000–2018.
 He additionally served as the Canucks‘ captain from 2010 until his retirement.
+He is currently part of the player development department for the Canucks.
 Born and raised in Örnsköldsvik, Sweden, Sedin and his identical twin brother Daniel played together throughout their careers; the pair were renowned for their effectiveness as a tandem.
 Henrik, a skilled passer, was known as a playmaker (150+ more career NHL assists than Daniel) while Daniel was known as a goal-scorer (150+ more career NHL goals than Henrik).
 Sedin tallied 240 goals and 830 assists in 1,330 NHL games, ranking him as the Canucks‘ all-time leading points scorer.

 Sedin began his career in the Swedish Hockey League with Modo Hockey in 1997 and was co-recipient, with brother Daniel, of the 1999 Golden Puck as Swedish player of the year.
 Selected third overall—one pick after brother Daniel—by the Canucks in the 1999 NHL Entry Draft, Sedin spent his entire NHL career in Vancouver.
 After four seasons with the club, he became the Canucks’ top-scoring center in 2005–06.
 He has since won three Cyrus H. McLean Trophies as the team’s leading point-scorer (from 2007–08 to 2009–10) and one Cyclone Taylor Award as the team’s most valuable player (2010).
 In 2009–10, he won the Hart Memorial Trophy as well as the Art Ross Trophy as the NHL’s most valuable player and leading point-scorer, respectively.
 He was also named to the NHL First All-Star Team that year and again in 2010–11, a season that included an appearance in the Stanley Cup Finals, where Vancouver lost to the Boston Bruins in seven games.
 That summer, Henrik and Daniel were named co-recipients of the Victoria Scholarship as Swedish athletes of the year.